Pscheidl/pscheidl.github.io/_posts/2017-10-08-openliberty-jaxrs.md

 ### Redeploy

 Now comes the fun part.
 Let's change the endpoint and see how fast OpenLiberty updates the application with the latest changes.
 A new method producing response message is introduced to make distinguish OpenLiberty from simple HotSwap solutions.
 Also, the response changes from HTTP 200 OK to HTTP 202 Accepted.
-The final shape of the `HealthCheck` class can be found in the figure below.
+The final shape of the `PingPong` class can be found in the figure below.

 ```java